 Click on the Petfinder logo to view our adoptable pets.

-WE HAVE BARN/OFFICE CATS!
-If you own a farm or a business where rodents may be a problem, we have initiated a NEW adoption program for our less socialized cats.
-Currently we have a number of cats from a hoarding situation and we sometimes get in other cats that are less friendly and not suitable for a home adoption.
+Barn/Office Cat Program If you own a farm or a business where rodents may be a problem, we have initiated a NEW adoption program for our less socialized cats.
+We sometimes get in cats that are feral, or less friendly and not suitable for a home adoption.
 However, these cats would be happy to live on your premises and help you decrease the rodent population.
 All they would ask is shelter, food and vet care if needed.
 (Cats hunt even if they aren't hungry as it is their instinct).
-If you are interested in one of our "working cats" please call the shelter at 973-748-0194 for more details.
+If you are interested in one of our "working cats" please call the shelter at 973-748-0194 for availability and further details.

 Tips for Bringing a New Cat Home